-- Phase 1 began August 26, 2020. - Phase 2 is expected to begin August 2, 2021.
+- Phase 1 began August 26, 2020.

+- Phase 2 is expected to begin August 2, 2021.

+- Phase 3 began February 28, 2022.

 Subsequent versions of the reopening plan will specify what revisions have been made.

 As the College closely monitors the implementation of each phase, modifications to the plan may be made to increase efficiency as needed.
 Later phases will follow previous phase requirements and will be modified to safely and effectively incorporate the next phase into the College's operations plans.
 All reopening activities will be phased in to allow for operational issues to be resolved before activities return to normal levels.